logicalclocks/logicalclocks.github.io/docs/concepts/fs/feature_view/offline_api.md

 Batch data requires specification of a `start_time` for the start of the batch scoring data.
 You can also specify the `end_time` (default is the current date).

 <img src="../../../../assets/images/concepts/fs/batch-scoring-data.svg">

+### Spine Dataframes

+Similar to training dataset generation, it might be helpful to specify a spine when retrieving features for batch scoring.
+The only difference in this case is that the spine dataframe doesn't need to contain the label, as this will be the output of the inference pipeline.
+A typical use case is the handling of opt-ins, where certain customers have to be excluded from an inference pipeline due to a missing marketing opt-in.